Cupcake & Dino: General Services

 The series follows the life of Cupcake and Dino, two brothers who strive to make a name for themselves in the General Services (odd jobs) business.
 It was released to Netflix on July 27, 2018.

-The second and final season was released on May 3, 2019.
+The second season was released on May 3, 2019.

-On 31 December 2019, Hasbro acquired Entertainment One for a $3.8 billion deal, making the series under the ownership of Hasbro.

 Premise

 Cupcake & Dino: General Services revolves around a tiny cupcake and his giant dinosaur brother as they strive to make a name for themselves in the competitive General Services business (known in Brazil as "bicos").
 There is a supporting cast of other anthropomorphized food, objects, animals, and mythical creatures, as well as humans.
-There is no apparent reason or distinction between different types of characters, with Cupcake and Dino being presented as birth siblings and having a Grandma Steak and human uncle.
+There is no apparent reason or distinction between different types of characters, with Cupcake and Dino being presented as birth siblings and having a Grandma Steak and a human uncle.

 Episodes follow the loose format of Cupcake and Dino taking on a general services job where unintended consequences usually follow absurd plot points.
 Each episode also has repeated basic themes found in young children's programming such as friendship, honesty, bravery, and loyalty—often accompanied by simple songs emphasizing these themes.

 The series was animated using Adobe Animate and utilizes live-action sequences that were recycled from Shutterstock, which the crew used with permission.